SeucheAchat9115/Ception/README.md

 git push origin feature/your-feature
 ```
 4. Create a Pull Request.
 Ensure all pre-commit checks pass before submitting.
+Code owners will review and merge the PR.

 ## License
 Ception is licensed under the MIT License.
 See LICENSE for more details.
+(At a later point a more restrictive license might be used to ensure the open-source nature of the project.)

 ## Acknowledgments
 Ception builds upon the excellent work of the PyTorch community and various open-source object detection frameworks.
 The project is maintained by SeucheAchat9115.